mdunsmuir/copy_dir/README.md

 # cp_r

-Copy a directory recursively in the style of `cp -r`.
+Copy directories recursively in a straightforward and predictable way.